Updated: Jan 25

 For too long investing has been a man’s game.
 We only see men doing it, only hear men talking about and don’t even get us started on the way investing is advertised and marketed to appeal to men more than women.
 But this International Women’s Day (8th March), we are choosing to challenge that.

 There is a very well known fact that women are better than men at investing.
-In fact, studies show the investing returns of women are nearly 2% higher than mens.
+In fact, studies show the investing returns of women are nearly 2% higher than the returns of men.
 And there are a number of reasons for this.
 Firstly, women are more cautious with their investments - they trade less frequently, hold shares for the longer term and spread the risk.
 Women also educate themselves more about investing and know that they aren’t in control of the whole process, as opposed to trying to control every variable possible.

 But the sad thing is…women don’t invest.
 In 2019, only 43.5% of the 2.2 million stocks and shares ISAs in the U.K. were held by women.